Floppie209/Amiga2000-remake/README.md

 Update 10-11-2019
 Added some SMD leds with resistors to show if some voltages are okay, also I widened the -12V traces to 1.6 mm.
 I changed the rev number to Rev 1.8.5 and uploaded new gerber files, sprint and BOM file.

+Update 17-11-2019
+John Hertell made a locator for version 1.8.5 of my Amiga2000 board.
+It can be found on: http://www.hertell.nu/locatortst/locator.php?project=A2000.
+It can be used to populate the board with components.